GoogleCloudPlatform/spanner-migration-tool/docs/permissions.md

 ## Permissions

 The Spanner migration tool interacts with many GCP services.
-Please refer to this list for persmissions required to perform migrations.
+Please refer to this list for permissions required to perform migrations.

 ### Spanner